-This non-profit scholarship program is a ministry of Freedom Presbyterian Church.
-It was established to honor Samuel Hall, an enslaved person who lived in Iredell County, NC, from 1818 until 1855.
-Later in life, he wrote an inspiring autobiography that recounts barriers, hardships, obstacles and challenges that he overcame.
+This non-profit scholarship program was established to honor Samuel Hall, an enslaved person who lived in Iredell County, NC, from 1818 until 1855.
+Later in life, he wrote an inspiring autobiography that recounts barriers, hardships, obstacles, and challenges that he overcame.

 This scholarship complies with all applicable federal anti-discrimination laws.
 Winners are selected without consideration of their race, ethnicity or other protected characteristics.

+This is a ministry of Freedom Presbyterian Church.
 Scholarships are provided to high school seniors who reside in Iredell County, NC and high school seniors with ancestors who lived on the Hall plantation and reside anywhere in the United States.
 This scholarship is to empower students achieve their goals by furthering their education.
-The long-term goal is to enable students to for themselves and their descendants.
-Scholarships are awarded on the basis of financial need, disability, academic performance, extracurricular achievements and their essays.
-The long-term goal is to enable students to build generational wealth for themselves and their descendants.
+The long-term goal is to enable awardees make larger contributions to the local economy and to build generational wealth for themselves and their descendants.

 Free online access to Samuel Hall's autobiography, 47 Years a Slave, is available here and here in different formats.